AdobeDocs/audience-manager.fr-FR/help/using/features/manage-datasources.md

 1. Click **[!UICONTROL Audience Data]** &gt; **[!UICONTROL Data Sources]**.
-1. Cochez la case en regard d&#39;une ou de plusieurs sources de données.
+1. Cochez la case en regard d'une ou de plusieurs sources de données.
 You can use the [!UICONTROL Search] box to locate the desired data sources if you have a long list.
 1. Click  ![](assets/icon_trash.png), then confirm the deletion.